The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

-The biasing function of the objects at high redshifts and with $R=8$ \hmpc (red curve in the bottom panel) is characterised, at moderate values of $\delta$, by some irregularities.
-As discussed in the previous sections, these are spurious features that reflect the inaccuracies in the recovery of the galaxy PDF.
-Even in this case, we have verified that they have no significant impact on the recovered values of $\hat{b}$ and $\tilde{b}/\hat{b}$.
-Moreover, it is reassuring that these anomalies are only seen at high redshifts and for large values of $R$, confirming the fact that they are induced by poor sampling of the high-$N_g$ tail of the count probability due to limited statistics.
-These two facts make us confident that bias evolution is a genuine feature.
+{ At high redshifts and for $R=8$ \hmpc (bottom panel) the biasing function} is characterised { by some irregularities} at moderate values of $\delta$. { As pointed out, these have little impact on the estimated} values of $\hat{b}$ and $\tilde{b}/\hat{b}$.
+It is reassuring that these anomalies are only seen at high redshifts, confirming the fact that they are induced by poor sampling of the counts probability. { All this} makes us confident that bias evolution is a genuine feature.

-Fig.~\ref{fig:moments_reds} shows the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ as a function of the redshift.
-The values have been obtained by integrating the mean biasing functions in Figure~\ref{fig:bias_reds} out to the values $\delta_{\rm Max}$ listed in Table~\ref{tab:errors}.
-The colour code used for the symbols is the same as in Figure~\ref{fig:bias_reds} and it is indicated in the plot.
+{ Figure~\ref{fig:moments_reds} shows the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ as a function of redshift.
+The values were obtained by integrating the mean biasing functions in Figure~\ref{fig:bias_reds} out to the values $\delta_{\rm MAX}$ and $\bar{\delta}_{\rm MAX}$ { (large and small symbols, respectively).
+The corresponding values are listed in Table~\ref{tab:errors}.}} The colour code is the same as in Figure~\ref{fig:bias_reds} and is indicated in the plot.
 The mean slope of the curve, $\hat{b}$ (left panels), increases significantly beyond $z=0.9$ whereas we see little or no evolution at lower redshifts.
-This confirms in a more quantitative way the qualitative analysis of Figure~\ref{fig:bias_reds}.
-The same trend is seen at all redshifts and at all scales, indicating that the bias evolution at $z>0.9$ is indeed a robust feature.
-The bias parameter of VIPERS galaxies brighter than M$_{\rm B}= -19.9 -z -5\log (h)$ exhibits a small but significant degree of nonlinearity at all redshifts and scales explored in our analysis (right panels).
-However, unlike for $\hat{b}$, we do not detect a significant evolution of the bias nonlinearity.
+This {shows that the} trend seen in Figure~\ref{fig:bias_reds} {is seen at} all scales, indicating that the bias evolution at $z>0.9$ is indeed a robust feature.
+The bias parameter of VIPERS galaxies brighter than M$_{\rm B}= -19.9 -z -5\log (h)$ exhibits a small but significant degree of non-linearity at all redshifts and scales explored in our analysis (right panels); this bias parameter{, however, does not { significantly} evolve with redshift}.
 These results are robust to the luminosity cut since they are also found for galaxies brighter than M$_{\rm B} <-19.9 -z -5\log (h)$.